pradeepDu/AI_App/README.md

 A cross-platform AI-powered chat and search application built with Flutter (mobile/web/desktop) and FastAPI (Python) backend.

 ## Features
-- **AI Chat:** Ask questions and get intelligent answers powered by LLMs.
+- **AI Chat:** Ask questions and get intelligent answers powered by LLMs (Gemini, Travily).
 - **Source Search:** See sources and references for each answer.
+- **Vector Search:** Uses Awell vector embeddings for semantic search and retrieval.
 - **Responsive UI:** Works on mobile, web, and desktop with adaptive layouts.
 - **Shimmer/Skeleton Loading:** Modern loading effects for answers and sources.
 - **Sidebar Navigation:** Collapsible sidebar for desktop, hidden on mobile.